HarshYadav1711/Assignment-3/QUICKSTART.md

 npm install
 npm run dev
 ```
-Frontend will run on `http://localhost:3000`
+Frontend will run on `http://localhost:3000` (or next available port if 3000 is taken)

+**Note:** If port 3000 is in use, Vite will automatically use port 3001, 3002, etc. Check the terminal output for the actual port number.

 #### Terminal 3: Run Automation (when needed)
 ```bash